How Long Will the Social Security Disability Appeal Process Take?

 If your claim is denied at the Initial stage, we will file a Reconsideration appeal.
 Then, your case is sent back to DDS for another medical review.
 Again, submitting current records will help.
 If your case is not granted at this stage, we will file a Request for Hearing.
 Once a Request for Hearing is filed, it can take up to a year for the hearing to be scheduled.
 During this time you can do many things to help prepare your case.
 For example, you can go to the doctor, collect medical records, and submit those records to our office.

 We represent our clients every day in court.
-Because we have court experience, you will have a better chance of winning your case.
+We also appeal cases after the hearing, to the Appeals Council and Federal Court.
+Because we have court and appeal experience, you will have a better chance of winning your case.
+Going through the appeals process can be frustrating.
 We know the appeal process takes too long, but we are with you every step of the way.
 Contact us today to start your disability claim.
+If you have been denied, do not forget to file an appeal before the 60 day deadline expires.